strongloop/strongloop.com2/_posts/2017-09-30-vue-and-loopback.md

 //router.get('/', server.loopback.status());
 ```

-The net result is two=fold.
+The net result is two-fold.
 After starting the server, you can hit your APIs for the Cat model at http://localhost:3000/api/cat and view the client-side demo at http://localhost:3000.

 ### Building the Front End